Annie24-ux/School-Landpage/README.md

-# School-Landpage
+# Njeyeza senior secondary school landpage

 #'link for images--https://www.base64-image.de/'
 -Page to land onto when enquiring something about a school.

-## [xxxx High School] - A Website for Our Community
+## Njeyeza senior secondary School(NJSSS) - A Website for Our Community

-**Welcome!** This website is designed to be a comprehensive resource for everyone connected to [xxxx].
+**Welcome!** This website is designed to be a comprehensive resource for everyone connected to NJSSS.
 Whether you're a student, parent, or community member, we aim to provide you with the information you need in one convenient location.

 **Explore Our School:**

-* **Learn about our academic programs:** Discover the exciting educational opportunities we offer at [xxxx].
+* **Learn about our academic programs:** Discover the exciting educational opportunities we offer at NJSSS.
 * **Meet our dedicated faculty:** Get to know our experienced and passionate teachers who are committed to student success.
 * **Explore our facilities:** Take a virtual tour of our classrooms, libraries, and other resources available to our students.